 About the role

-As a face-to-face fundraiser, you’ll share inspiring stories of volunteer crews and lifeguards with beachgoers and people at events.
+Working as a face-to-face fundraiser, you’ll share inspiring stories of volunteer crews and lifeguards with beachgoers and people at events.
 You’ll help teach beachgoers how to Respect the Water and sign up supporters for a regular donation to the RNLI.
+The best part is the work you do could help save lives.

 This is a great role for your CV – you’ll be paid to work for a respected charity and have the chance to develop your professional and personal skills.

 Where you can work as a face-to-face fundraiser?

 There are nine regions around the UK and Ireland where you could be working as a face-to-face fundraiser.
 We prefer to place fundraisers in their local area.
 So when you apply, please select the area nearest to where you live.

 Watch face-to-face fundraisers in action